LucianoBestia/dodrio_multi_component/README.md

 - Rc RefCell (good reuse+cache, but runtime borrow checker)
 - cached local values (good reuse+cache, but copying data for cached values)
 - ??maybe Pin<> for self-referencing struct?
 (I don't know how to do it)
+- Mutex or similar could be a good candidate for shared data?
 ## classic
 It works well until I want to use dodrio::cache.
 This needs the Render trait.
 The Render function cannot accept the app_data parameter.
 Maybe using a different type of cache?
 Dodrio::cache is not the final version, I think.
 ## Rc RefCell